mhmohona/MicrosoftML-ProjectShowcasing/project/Heber/README.md

 # Beat the "heads or tails" strategy in the weather forecast

+**Project name**: Beat the "heads or tails".
+**Team name**: DataWeather4Cast.
+**Used Technology**: RandomForest, Python, REST API, Matplotlib, Seaborn, Pandas, Numpy and others libraries;
+**Who the project is for**: This project demonstrates that sometimes information from sensors and systems can help to solve problems outside or far from them.
+It also shows the complete process from collecting data to predicting results.
+I hope anyone seeking for this type of knowledge can learn something with it;

 The goal from this project is to evaluate how temperature and humidity sensors from a data center is good for predicting rain precipitation.

 When I was a kid there was no google or other modern tools to search for or get information about the weather forecast.